vinkod/bracket-services/README.md

 * Open terminal at the project folder
 * `docker build -t postgres docker`
 * `docker run -di -p 32222:5432 postgres`
+* Can verify the status of the container with `docker ps` or can view the details in Kitematic.

 ## Test DB Connection
 You can check your DB connection with